Sunday, June 4, 2023

 Greetings for a New Connection:

-– “Thank you for connecting, [Name]”: This greeting works well when reaching out to someone after connecting on a professional networking platform or receiving their contact information through a mutual acquaintance.
+– “Thank you for connecting, [Name]”: This is a greeting we frequently see on social media or professional platforms, such as LinkedIn. greeting works well when reaching out to someone after connecting on a professional networking platform or receiving their contact information through a mutual acquaintance.

 Greetings for a Referral:

-– “Referred by [Referrer’s Name]”: When someone has referred you to a contact, acknowledging the referrer in the greeting can help establish a connection and show your appreciation.
+– “Referred by [Referrer’s Name]”: When someone has referred you to a contact, mentioning the referrer in the greeting helps establish a connection and show your appreciation.

-– “Recommended by [Mutual Connection’s Name]”: If a mutual connection has recommended you to the recipient, mentioning their name in the greeting can create an immediate sense of familiarity and credibility.
+– “Recommended by [Mutual Connection’s Name]”: very similar to the first suggestion.
+If a mutual connection has recommended you to the recipient, mentioning their name in the greeting can create an immediate sense of familiarity and credibility.

 Greetings for Collaboration Requests: